Leadership and Faculty

 Dounya Alami-Nassif, MA

-Dounya Alami-Nassif joined the Department team as an Administrative Coordinator after experience in nonprofit communications and development, academic event planning and promotion, as well as local government administration.
+Dounya Alami-Nassif (she/her) joined the Ethics team after experience in nonprofit communications and development, academic event planning and promotion, as well as local government administration.
 She holds an MA in Near Eastern Studies from NYU and a dual BA in Government and International Relations/Global Studies from the University of Texas at Austin.
 She hopes to pursue more closely the intersections between area/diaspora studies and medical humanities.

 Dejda Collins, MA